 Can I buy a tire with Cerebrum Sensor already installed?

 Absolutely!
 Any tire can be ordered with Cerebrum Sensors pre-installed and shipped directly to you or a local tire shop for mounting and installation to your vehicle.
 Check out the Tire Shop for available tires or Contact Us if you don't see a preferred size or brand.

 How do I connect Cerebrum Sensors with my car’s ECU?

-Cerebrum Sensors communicate with the vehicle using Radio Frequency transmission.
+Cerebrum Sensors communicate with the vehicle using BLE transmission.
 Each vehicle make, model and even trim often has a unique protocol which is identified when setting up the Cerebrum mobile application.
-The app features an ECU Setup section which requires entering the unique identification number of an existing TPMS sensor in order to 'clone' the sensor and communicate with the ECU.
-If the vehicle is not setup with TPMS, no connection to the vehicle can be made.
+The app features an ECU Setup section which is only functional with BLE compatible vehicles (there are very few at this time).
+If the vehicle is not setup with BLE TPMS, no connection to the vehicle can be made except through the mobile application.
 Alternatively, your existing TPMS sensor can remain in the wheel, there is no need to remove this in order to use Cerebrum.

 Is Cerebrum Sensor compatible with my vehicle make?

 Cerebrum is only compatible with BLE-enabled TPMS systems, which are very limited at this time.
 More manufacturers will be offering BLE TPMS in the future.